 When individuals are prescribed medication, they expect the drug to alleviate or cure his or her ailment.
 However, when an individual receives the wrong medication or is not properly warned of the side effects, the drug can cause them harm.

 If a dangerous drug injured you or a family member, you might benefit from contacting a Johnstown dangerous drugs lawyer.
 A qualified personal injury attorney could help you hold the responsible party accountable for your injuries and help you seek compensation.

 It is important for Johnstown plaintiffs to remember that there are deadlines for filing a claim against the parties responsible for their injuries.
 Failing to meet the deadline, called the statute of limitations, may stop someone from pursuing a civil lawsuit at all.
-Personal injury suits must be brought in within two years from the date of the wrongful conduct, pursuant to 42 P.S. §5524(2).
-A Johnstown attorney experienced with dangerous drugs claims could ensure a plaintiff files his or her claim by the deadline.
+Personal injury suits must be brought in within two years from the date of the wrongful conduct, pursuant to 42 P.S. § 5524(2).
+A Johnstown lawyer experienced with dangerous drug claims could ensure a plaintiff files his or her claim by the deadline.

 If an unsafe medication harms someone, he or she could be facing serious physical and emotional pain.
 Victims may also require additional medical treatment to help mitigate the new symptoms.

 A plaintiff could seek compensation for his or her economic and non-economic damages.
 Economic damages cover present and future medical bills that were accrued due to the injury, as well as any lost wages should the victim be unable to work.

 Non-economic damages include the emotional losses of a victim.
 This includes pain and suffering or decreased quality of life.
 Since these damages are not tangible, they can be difficult to calculate.
 A Johnstown harmful drugs attorney could help a dangerous drug victim quantify his or her total damages to ensure they are adequately compensated.